 Section 724.103 of OPM's implementing regulations requires Federal agencies to reimburse the Judgment Fund for payments covered by the No FEAR Act.
-11 Additionally, Federal agencies must include information regarding any adjustments to their budget in order to reimburse any Judgment Fund payments.
-During FY 2022, a \$150,000 payment was made from the Judgment Fund and subsequently reimbursed by the FCC.
+Additionally, Federal agencies must include information regarding any adjustments to their budget in order to reimburse any Judgment Fund payments.
+During FY 2023, the FCC neither made reimbursements to the Judgement fund nor needed to adjust its budget to comply with No FEAR Act reimbursement requirements.